 The Joint Lead Managers have not independently verified the information contained herein.
 Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Joint Lead Managers as to the accuracy or completeness of the information contained or incorporated in this Offering Memorandum or any other information provided by Athora Netherlands in connection with the offering of the Notes.
-The Joint Lead Managers accept no responsibility in relation to the information contained in this Offering Memorandum or any other information provided by Athora Netherlands in connection with the offering of the Notes.
 The Joint Lead Managers accept no responsibility in relation to the information contained in this Offering Memorandum or any other information provided by Athora Netherlands in connection with the offering of the Notes or their distribution.

-Where information has been sourced from a third party, this information has been accurately reproduced and, as far as Athora Netherlands is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or mis leading.
+Where information has been sourced from a third party, this information has been accurately reproduced and, as far as Athora Netherlands is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.